Maritime Communications – Internet at Sea #

 As a rule, it costs more to deliver the same VSAT services to a smaller dish, and less for a larger dish.
 If you have a VSAT antenna that is larger than normal, you may be eligible for a discount from your satellite provider.

 The amount of interference that a VSAT will cause, depends on the spectral density of the transmitted signal when it reaches the satellite.
-Some networks are now employing new technologies that spread the signal out over several frequencies, thus reducing the spectral density at any given frequency and allowing the use of much smaller antennas in the range of 60cm(24″) and 82cm(32″) which are commonly called USATs.
+Some networks with Internet at Sea are now employing new technologies that spread the signal out over several frequencies, thus reducing the spectral density at any given frequency and allowing the use of much smaller antennas in the range of 60cm(24″) and 82cm(32″) which are commonly called USATs.
 This extends the VSAT market to a much larger market of smaller vessels that could not support a 1m dish.
 The KVH V7 is an example of a USAT.

 C-Band satellites operate in the 4-6GHz range and provide global beams that cover about 1/3 of the globe that is in sight of the satellite at a time.
 This requires larger, 2.4m-3.0m VSAT terminals and is usually employed by vessels that need seamless coverage as they move from region to region.

 Internet at sea.
 (2012, November 28).
 Retrieved February 07, 2018, from http://www.marinesatellitesystems.com/index.php?page_id=113